Evidence-Based Investment Management

 Through comprehensive data analysis and the work of leading experts and Nobel Prize-winning theories, we have found the following to be our fundamental investing conclusions:

-Seven Pillars of Evidence Based Active Management
+Seven Pillars of Evidence-Based Investment Management

 1. Markets are efficient over time